Banner

 • Function as antioxidants

-Peptides also can play an important role in cellular communication.
 They can activate and exchange information with various receptors.
 By triggering messaging compounds and hormones to release, they can influence a variety of bodily processes.

 Different types of peptide therapy and their benefits

-Creatine can help improve strength and build muscle.
+Creatine may help improve strength and build muscle.
 Creatine protein powders have been popular for many years with athletes and bodybuilders but have been known to cause digestive issues.
 Creatine peptide fuels muscles and helps boost energy but is easier to digest.

 Collagen peptides can help slow aging and help improve skin elasticity and hydration.
 It is believed collagen peptides also stimulate melanin production, offering improved protection against sun damage.
 Research also indicates they may also help prevent age-related bone loss.
 They can also help promote faster wound healing by reducing inflammation and functioning as antioxidants.